Council Bluffs Workplace Injury Attorney

 Our law firm represents clients who have sustained a wide range of workplace injuries, including:

-- Repetitive motion injuries, such as carpal tunnel syndrome and tendinitis from performing the same motion repeatedly.
+Such as carpal tunnel syndrome and tendinitis from performing the same motion repeatedly.
 We often see people with overuse injuries from repeated lifting or spending long hours keyboarding.

-- Occupational exposure to toxins, from asbestos to cancer-causing chemicals.
+From asbestos to cancer-causing chemicals.
 These diseases can take decades to develop.
 But if your condition was caused by work-related exposure, workers' compensation should cover your medical care.

-- Aggravation of pre-existing conditions to the point where you can no longer perform the duties of your job.
+To the point where you can no longer perform the duties of your job.

-- Meatpacking injuries, from injuries caused by repetitive motion, such as those involving lacerations
+From injuries caused by repetitive motion, such as those involving lacerations

-- Respiratory injuries, including asthma, asthmatic bronchitis, reactive airwaves disease (RAD), asbestosis, pulmonary fibrosis, and other pulmonary conditions and lung diseases.
+Including asthma, asthmatic bronchitis, reactive airwaves disease (RAD), asbestosis, pulmonary fibrosis, and other pulmonary conditions and lung diseases.

-- Reflex sympathetic dystrophy (RSD), also known as complex regional pain syndrome.
+Also known as complex regional pain syndrome.

-- Neck and back injuries, from whiplash to herniated discs to spinal cord injuries.
+From whiplash to herniated discs to spinal cord injuries.

-- Psychological injuries, mental health issues that stemmed from a work-related injury.
+Mental health issues that stemmed from a work-related injury.

-- Closed head injuries, such as traumatic brain injuries and post-concussion syndrome.
+Such as traumatic brain injuries and post-concussion syndrome.

-- Hip injuries, pain and discomfort from wear and tear in the hip joint can result in the need for serious medical intervention, such as hip replacement surgery.
+Pain and discomfort from wear and tear in the hip joint can result in the need for serious medical intervention, such as hip replacement surgery.

-- Other injuries, such as shoulder injuries, rotator cuff injuries, fusions, joint problems, amputations, as well as secondary problems such as peripheral nerve injuries.
+Such as shoulder injuries, rotator cuff injuries, fusions, joint problems, amputations, as well as secondary problems such as peripheral nerve injuries.

 States May Not Be Protecting Their Employees